 Between them are two smaller islands: Hispaniola and the other might be Cuba.
 Those islands were among the first territories explored and settled by Christopher Columbus.

 These early maps were a secret closely guarded by Spain, the country that had financed these voyages.
-Spain didn’t want competition in the New World.
+Spain didn’t want competition in its newly discovered territories, aka the New World.
 (More on this map)